ol-MEGA/ppca/README.md

 ## ASV Pipeline
 This pipeline has been derived from the [SpeechBrain](http://speechbrain.github.io/) VoxCeleb SpeakerRec recipe.
-First it creates the data manifests in a json format and then uses them for the training of an ASV model using ECAPA-TDNN embeddings.
+For creating the data manifests in a json format please refer to `voxceleb_prepare.py` in the [SpeechBrain](http://speechbrain.github.io/) VoxCeleb recipe.
+The data manifets are used for the training of an ASV model using ECAPA-TDNN embeddings.

-### Create the data manifest

-- go to custom_training/ASV/create_data_manifest/ and you will find 1_create_data_manifest.py
-- the function can be run as follows

-   `python 1_create_data_manifest.py --data-folder /path/to/dataset  --save-json-train path/wheretosave/train.json --save-json-valid path/wheretosave/valid.json --save-json-test  path/wheretosave/test.json --extension extension/of/audio/files(wav, flac ex.) --transcripts-folder path/to/folder/with/transcripts `

-   	this function generate 3 json files with the training, validation and test sets.

 ### ASV training
 - to run the training of the model, custom_training/ASV/training_script/submit_training.sh